 The ground floor is also where you can purchase tickets for the rides.
 A full 1 day pass valid for the day of purchase allowing for unlimited rides within the park will set you back 3,900 yen.
 Due to a limited number of good rides here, I personally recommend a ride 5 pass for 2,600 yen, giving you a choice to go on any five attractions.

-Given the close proximity of the theme park in the shopping mall, it is not unusual to see a ride entrance, or ride path situated right beside a food or shop.
-One such ride will be the Log Flume and Carousel.
-The LaQua zone located on the upper mall floors are where all the thrill rides are, with key attraction being the Thunder Dolphin roller coaster.
+Moreover, given the close proximity of the theme park in the shopping mall, it is not unusual to see a ride entrance, or ride path situated right beside a restaurant or shop.
+As such you have the flexibility to do shopping in the area and hop on one or two rides during your visit.
+One such ride will be the Log Flume (Wonder drop) and Venus Lagoon Carousel.

 View more photos of Tokyo Dome City LaQua theme park here.